German invasion of Denmark (1940): German plan of attack

 The German High Command planned a combined assault on Denmark to overrun the country as swiftly as possible.
-It included an airborne assault on the Aalborg (Ålborg) airfields, a surprise landing of infantry from naval auxiliaries at Copenhagen (København), and a simultaneous ground assault across the Jutland (Jylland) peninsula.
+It included an airborne assault on the Aalborg airfields, a surprise landing of infantry from naval auxiliaries at Copenhagen (København), and a simultaneous ground assault across the Jutland (Jylland) peninsula.
 On 4 April, Admiral Wilhelm Canaris, chief of the Abwehr and involved in the German resistance to Nazism, warned the Danes of an imminent invasion.

 Skirmishes

 Although the Royal Danish Army was warned of the attack, it was denied permission to deploy or prepare defensive positions as the Danish government did not want to give the Germans any provocation for their actions.
 Only small and scattered units of the frontier guard and elements of the Jutland (Jylland) division were available to meet the land invasion.
 Believing the attack was imminent, the troops were placed on full alert at 13:30 on 8 April.